B-cell Immunoglobulin Gene Rearrangement

 What does the test result mean?

-Results of testing are typically interpreted by a doctor who specialises in dealing with blood, blood cells, and bone marrow cells (hematology).
+Results of testing are typically interpreted by a doctor who specialises in dealing with blood, blood cells, and bone marrow cells (a Haematologist).
 Results must be interpreted in conjunction with clinical findings, other test results including immunophenotyping information, an understanding of the strengths and limitations of different testing methods, and with an understanding of the range of findings in a "normal" lymphocyte cell population.

 In general, if a significant clonal B-cell population is detected and other associated tests are in agreement, then it is likely that the individual tested has a B-cell lymphoma.